py2ai/py2ai.github.io/_posts/2026-05-23-Reversa-Transform-Legacy-Systems-Into-Executable-Specifications.md

 ![Reversa Features](/assets/img/diagrams/sandeco-reversa/sandeco-reversa-features.svg)

+### Understanding Reversa's Agent Teams

-The features diagram above shows Reversa at the center (blue hub) with six team branches radiating outward.
+The features diagram above shows Reversa at the center (blue hub) with six team branches radiating outward, each targeting a different workflow.

+**Discovery Branch (Core)**
 The Discovery branch (green) includes the Scout, Archaeologist, Detective, Architect, and Writer agents that form the core analysis pipeline.
+This team is always installed and runs the main `/reversa` command.

+**Forward Branch**
 The Forward branch (teal) contains the Requirements, Clarify, Quality, Plan, To-Do, Audit, and Coding agents that bridge specs to running code.
+This team enables iterative development from specifications.

+**Migration Branch**
 The Migration branch (purple) provides the Paradigm Advisor, Curator, Strategist, Designer, and Inspector agents for stack rebuilds.
+This team transforms legacy specifications into a modernization plan.

+**New Project and Docs Branches**
 The New Project branch (orange) includes the Ideator, Researcher, Drafter, and Spec SDD agents for greenfield development.
-The Docs branch (coral) contains the Mapper, Analyst, Storyteller, and Publisher agents that produce the HTML mini-site.
+The Docs branch (coral) contains the Mapper, Analyst, Storyteller, and Publisher agents that produce the HTML mini-site with 3D architecture visualizations.

+**Pricing Branch**
 The Pricing branch (amber) provides the Profile, Size, and Estimate agents for effort estimation.
 Each branch connects back to the central Reversa orchestrator, which coordinates cross-team workflows and maintains shared state.

 > **Amazing:** Reversa supports 13 different AI coding engines out of the box -- Claude Code, Codex, Cursor, Gemini CLI, Windsurf, Antigravity, Kiro, Opencode, Cline, Roo Code, GitHub Copilot, Aider, and Amazon Q Developer.
 A single `npx reversa install` command detects which engines are present in your environment and configures the appropriate entry files and skill paths for each one automatically.